library-data-platform/ldp/doc/Admin_Guide.md

 names are being used, but please substitute alternative names if you have configured them.

-In addition to creating these users, it is a good idea to restrict access permissions.
-In PostgreSQL, this can be done on the command line, for example:
+In addition to creating these users, a few access permissions should be set.
+In PostgreSQL, this can be done on the command line, for
+example:

 ```shell
 $ createuser ldpadmin --username=<admin_user> --pwprompt